Project

 unistd.h provides setuid/setgid for any posix compatible OS.

-#6 Updated by krf over 15 years ago
+#6 Updated by krf about 16 years ago

 What about using oidentd? oidentd is a seperate service which runs as Identd and handles $HOME/.oidentd.conf files.
 All you have to do is something like `echo $ID > $HOME/.oidentd.conf` and notify the daemon that you are about to claim the identd service for now (i really dont know the internals).
 Eggdrop uses it, psyBNC, sBNC, too.